-Reported L1-RSRP measurements contained in a Semi-Persistent L1-RSRP measurement report shall meet the requirements in clauses 10.1.19E for FR1 and 10.1.20B for FR2, respectively.
+Reported L1-RSRP measurements contained in a semi-Persistent L1-RSRP measurement report shall meet the requirements in clauses 10.1.19E for FR1 and 10.1.20B for FR2, respectively.
 This requirement applies for semi-persistent L1-RSRP reports send on PUSCH or PUCCH.

 The UE shall only send semi-persistent L1-RSRP measurement reports on PUSCH, if a DCI request has been received.